 - USMLE Step 3 checks your patient management skills and the accuracy of your prognosis and diagnosis.

-You can take the Step 1 exam after your second year in medical school when you’ve completed the basic sciences curriculum or USMLE Step 1 subjects.
-You should ideally start your USMLE Step 2 preparation after your clinical rotations.
-The Step 3 exam is best attempted after you’ve graduated from medical school and have done at least one year of postgraduate training in the USA.How can you build an effective USMLE preparation plan?
+You can take the Step 1 exam after your second year in medical school when you’ve completed the basic sciences curriculum.
+You should ideally start your USMLE Step 2 preparation during your clinical rotations.
+The Step 3 exam is taken after you’ve graduated from medical school and have done at least one year of postgraduate training.How can you build an effective USMLE preparation plan?

 USMLE preparation is all about setting realistic goals and managing your time well.
 Here’s what you can do as part of your preparation: